reef-technologies/handbook/README.md

 It is needed for trial period assignments.

-## Sign in to your new e-mail account
+## Sign in to your new email account

 The first step you need to take is to sign in to your new Google account at `reef.pl`.
-All the necessary information, including credentials, have been sent to your personal e-mail address.
+All the necessary information, including credentials, have been sent to your personal email address.

 **Caution!**